bendesu/PDF-Table-of-Contents-Editor/README.md

 # PDF-Table-of-Contents-Editor
-PDF Table of Contents Editor is an easy-to-use tool that enables you edit the table of contents and metadata of your PDFs.
+PDF Table of Contents Editor is an easy-to-use tool that enables you to edit the table of contents and metadata of your PDFs.

 ## Run the program:
 ```